Droidiar/Droid-s-spiced-theme/README.md

 </br>

 Available on the Marketplace, can be installed locally too.
-Would recommend installing locally, marketplace messes up my css.
+Would recommend installing locally, marketplace messes up css added to extensions.
 </br>
 </br>